hackerb9/vt340test/physicalsixels.md

 The parameter value of _2_, "computer decipoint", refers specifically to the "horizontal grid" (space between pixels) of the sixel image.
-For example, the VT340 screen's horizontal grid screen is about .012 inches.
-When making WYSIWYG printouts, the VT340 specifies a horizontal grid size of _9_, as $9/720 = 0.0125"$, and

 Sidenote: if you wish your image to be shown on whatever the display device happens to consider its native resolution, then ANSI SSU can